leaflabs/libmaple/docs/source/libraries.rst

  Maple Library Reference
 =========================

+..
+Note: if you port an Arduino library and document it here, be sure
+.. to update compatibility.rst to reflect that fact.

 This page briefly summarizes the Arduino libraries that have been ported to Maple.
 You can use a library from within a sketch by going to Sketch > Import Library... from within the IDE, then choosing the